fkymy/ruby-design-patterns/README.md

 ### Design Patterns in Ruby by Russ Olsen

-the book that made me fall in love with ruby
+must buy.

 ![cover](cover.jpg "Cover")

 Assumptions:

-ruby 2.2.0
+- ruby 2.2.0

-it does not follow the [ruby-style-guide](https://github.com/fortissimo1997/ruby-style-guide)
+- some parts does not follow the [ruby-style-guide](https://github.com/fortissimo1997/ruby-style-guide)

 ---